 - Ensure whoever you send the money with is reputable and secure, although this might not be a problem – it’s wise to send your money with someone who takes security seriously.

 - Catfishing – This is when you’re speaking to someone online who you’ve never met face to face is asking you to send them money.

 - Investments – Where someone you don’t know has suggested that you invest your money in a company based abroad.

 - Charitable giving – Scammers will do anything to get your money, even pose to as a charity.
 You should be diligent with this one, and make sure you investigate further if you’re unsure if the charity is real or not.

-This can all be done from your mobile banking app or online banking account from the comfort of your home.
-If you’re not a Suits Me customer but want to be, you can open an account with us in minutes with no credit checks or complicated processes.
-Once your account is open, you can start to manage your finances including setting up an international transfer.
+With a Suits Me® account international transfers are currently available via a partner in our app.
+If you’re not a Suits Me® customer but want to be, you can open an account with us in minutes with no credit checks or complicated processes.
+Once your account is open, you can start to manage your finances.